Dryandra Woodland National Park: Mallet

 In the early 1900s a significant industry established within the forest and surrounding region harvesting bark from brown mallet trees (Eucalyptus astringens), a species of eucalypt which grows on and near laterite soils in parts of the southern wheatbelt.
 Bark sent to Germany for analysis was found to contain more than 40% of high quality, water-soluble tannins suitable for the production of quality leather by the process of tanning.

 By the mid-1920s, concerns were being raised about the ability of the area to maintain the supply of naturally grown mallet and by 1929, stands of the naturally grown mallet had almost disappeared.
-So, between 1925 and 1962 mallet plantations were established under the management of the Forestry Department which, during the Depression, provided employment for sustenance workers who planted some 4,000 hectares (9,900 acres) of mallet, starting near Lol Gray lookout.
+So, between 1925 and 1962 mallet plantations were established under the management of the Forests Department which, during the Depression, provided employment for sustenance workers who planted some 4,000 hectares (9,900 acres) of mallet, starting near Lol Gray lookout.
 In 1933, 50 forestry workers were employed in the plantations.
 Seven steam trains and a sawmill supported the industry within the woodland.
 Two dams, Lol Gray and the Old Mill Dam, provided good quality water to run the trains, as well as domestic water supplies that were carted by train to nearby towns including Narrogin.

 Mallet bark was exported in ground form and was handled by a number of Fremantle exporters, notably Henry Will & Co., Rosenstamms and Joyce Bros.
 Production after 1959 declined rapidly, coinciding with a world glut, increased royalty and production costs, and increased competition from synthetic tannins.
 The industry had effectively collapsed by the early 1960s.

 Replanted forests now extend over approximately 30%, or 8300 ha, of Dryandra.
-Harvesting from plantation areas for timber production continues today under the Department of Environment and Conservation's management plan, which includes a vision for the area over the next 100 years.
+Harvesting from plantation areas for timber production continues under the Department of Environment and Conservation's management plan, which includes a vision for the area over the next 100 years.
 Conservation studies have shown that the managed harvesting will have no detrimental impact on the fauna habitat.

 In 1960, Arthur Hunter, a local farmer, started manufacturing tool handles from naturally fallen and low-grade felled wandoo and mallet.
 This cottage industry has now expanded to produce over 100,000 tool handles each year.
 As well as tool handles, fencing materials and cutting of firewood for domestic use provide local employment.